knupel/ROMANESCO-Processing/revision.md

 * button slider bigger
 * clean the core
 * change the slider ID to add 50 more
+* now the library is dynamic.
+The controler read the info from file.csv write by the Romanesco Manger in the Prescene.

 ###### Prescene, Scene
 * the FrameRate change to 60
+* change Romanesco Object manager, the new one is more simple and very easy to use.

 ###### Object
 * Twiter : information when you don't have the Twitter keys